AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 Now, that we've covered the basics of Android's origins and the tools we use to develop Android apps, let's create an app of our own!

 Android apps can be broken down into two main components: visual and logic.
-The visual component is written in a markup language called XML, which will we discuss soon.
-The logic component is written in a programming language called Java.
+The **visual** component is written in a markup language called XML, which will we discuss soon.
+The **logic** component is written in a programming language called Java.
 This controls all actions that occur in the app, such as what happens when you press a button.

-Today, we are only going to be covering how to create the visual elements of an Android app and will not be dealing with the Java code that controls everything behind the scenes.
+Today, we are only going to be covering how to create the visual elements of an Android app.
+We will not be dealing with the Java code that controls everything behind the scenes.

 #### What is a view?